How Diarra Kilpatrick's New Show 'The Climb' Is Challenging Stereotypes About Black Womanhood

 That led to the creation of her first web series, American Koko, a comedy produced by Viola Davis and her husband Julius Tennon about a black woman who investigates sticky racial situations in a post-racial America.
 "In the theater, I was always used to seeing a black woman going on her own journey rather than just facilitating someone else's like what's shown on TV sometimes," Kilpatrick tells Bustle.
 "So with American Koko, I was determined to deconstruct stereotypes like the 'angry black woman.'
 It’s a common archetype you always see in entertainment and it was fun to turn it on its head."

 Much like American Koko, The Climb isn't pulling any punches when it comes to showcasing the plight of a modern, young black woman.
-Peppered with plenty of pop-culture references, The Climb is a comedy about the new American Dream set against the backdrop of a rapidly changing Detroit.
-The show follows an office assistant who seeks "an extraordinary life through internet fame, with her best friend always in tow," per the synopsis.
+Peppered with plenty of pop-culture references, The Climb is set in Detroit, following an office assistant who seeks "an extraordinary life through internet fame, with her best friend always in tow," per the synopsis.

 "One of my favorite scenes in The Climb is when someone tells [the lead character] Nia she’s got 'white girl problems,' because it really gives us the opportunity to explore all of the struggles of black womanhood," Kilpatrick says.
 "It’s not always about the 'I’m a slave,' or 'I work three jobs and life is terrible' narrative.
 [In The Climb] Nia just wants to be fulfilled, she wants to be happy.
 She wants a bite out of the new American Dream and to live her best life."